 Statistics show that 1 in 5 people who die from cancer are overweight.
 Being overweight increases your chance of oral cancers by 50%.
 Be physically active to prevent many types of cancers, including oral cancer.
 Whether you choose walking, biking, dancing or running – do it more and sit less!

-Along with sitting less, the following tips can guide you to lifestyle behaviors that will help you stay on the right path to a healthy weight.
+Along with sitting less, the tips below can guide you to lifestyle behaviors that will help you stay on the right path to a healthy weight.

 2. Eat at Least 5 Servings of Vegetables and Fruits Each Day